Generate a game board map from a bitmap

 - Parse the bitmap into a mission board.

-- Initialize each tile using the corresponding color in the bitmap.
+- Initialize each tile using the bitmap colors.

 I have chosen to handle bitmap colors as such: